pabloripoll/localadmin/README.md

 # Nginx / Apache Domains Admin
-This program runs on **systemctl** Debian 8+ / Ubuntu 16.04+ **(still in development)**

-This program is a batch of shortcuts commands to help on **LINUX OS** local machine, VPS or cloud server to speed up common actions to deploy, list or remove domains with much frequency.
+This program runs on **systemd** init systems installed in distros like Debian or Ubuntu consisting on an automation for managing domains basic settings on **LINUX OS** local machine, VPS or cloud server for deploying, listing or removing domains with much frequency in servers that primarly use **NGINX**, listening on port 80.
-In my case as a web developer, accomplishing all the steps to manage several testing apps turned into an anoyed job thus a waiste of time and focus.
-So, that's why I took the time to implement something like this, for shortcuts support and no complex software installation.

-This program is developed for servers that primarly use NGINX listening on port 80.
 The **domain:create** wizard will ask for the basic configuration parameters to create a new server block but for practical usage, the edit will be manual.
 For PHP projects gets the installed versions on system by its directory name found on `/etc/php` and depending on wich serve the domain is being created will automatically reverse proxy. \
 In the other hand, for other languages or Dockerized projects or directly served in other ports, like: NodeJS *(w/PM2)*, .NET or JAVA, it will create an server block for NGINX with reversed proxy to the desired port.

+## Why?
+This program was developed to speed up common domain's actions when accomplishing all the steps to manage several testing apps turns into an anoyed job thus a waiste of time and focus.
+For this reason, I've taken the time to implement a **BASH** program for shortcuts support without complex software installation.

 ## Minimum requirements
 Linux OS with Debian 8+ or Ubuntu 16+ \
 NGINX on port:80 \
+Have installed one of the supported languages.

+## Supported languages
+PHP \
+Go \
+NodeJS \
+Python \
+DotNet \
+Java \
+Java Springboot

+## Customization
+By default the program alias uses the mnemotechnic name `localnet`.
+So, all the following command examples will use **localnet** as alias.
+But, if you want to use another alias, open `config/setting.sh` file and change it in the `ALIAS="otheralias"` constant.

+All Nginx dedicated server blocks can be adapted for your requirementes if are different to already set by editing the blocks in `block` directory.

+Before start, **read `config/settings.sh` to know if any variable or constant must be updated**

 ## Installation
-By default the alias is the mnemotechnic `localnet` name and so all the following examples will use **localnet** as alias.
-But, if you want to use another alias, open `install.sh` file in main directory and change `ALIAS="otheralias"` constant.

 Create the directory where this program is going to be placed.
 The following example will use:
 ```
 $ mkdir /var/www/admin; sudo chown $USER:root /var/www/admin; cd /var/www/admin;
 ```

-Open the `install.sh` file to update settings if needed.
-Then, run the installation script
+Then, change directory to run the installation script
 ```
 $ . install.sh
 ```

-Now you can run the script commands inside.
-For e.g.:
+Once installed, you can run the admin commands as for e.g. listing Nginx registered domains:
 ```
 $ localnet domains
 ```

-But before start, **read `config/settings.sh` to know if any variable or constant must be updated**

 # Commands